AdamAlNajar/cats/Compiling.md

 ### Note :
-you can only compile to the platform that you are on. so if you are on mac u can only compile to mac. and compiling to web is no longer supported due to the discord rpc also, there are no mod players, just compile and play with the assets, code wtv u want just dont forget to credit this game.
+you can only compile to the platform that you are on. so if you are on mac u can only compile to mac. and compiling to web is not supported due to the discord rpc also, there are no mod players, just compile and play with the assets, code wtv u want just dont forget to credit this game.